Cat Stevens: 2009–2014: Roadsinger, "My People" and tours

-In January 2009, Yusuf released a single in aid of children in Gaza, a rendition of the George Harrison song "The Day the World Gets Round", along with the German bassist Klaus Voormann, who had formerly collaborated with The Beatles.
+In January 2009, Islam released a single in aid of children in Gaza, a rendition of the George Harrison song "The Day the World Gets 'Round", along with the German bassist Klaus Voormann, who had formerly collaborated with The Beatles.
 To promote the new single, Voormann redesigned his famous Beatles Revolver album cover, drawing a picture of a young Cat Stevens along with himself and Harrison.
 Proceeds from the single were donated to charities and organisations including UNESCO, UNRWA, and the nonprofit group Save the Children, with the funds earmarked for Gaza children.
-Israeli Consul David Saranga criticised Yusuf for not dedicating the song to all of the children who are victims of the conflict, including Israeli children.
+Israeli Consul David Saranga criticised Islam for not dedicating the song to all of the children who are victims of the conflict, including Israeli children.

-On 5 May 2009, Yusuf released Roadsinger, a new pop album recorded in 2008.
+On 5 May 2009, Islam released Roadsinger, a new pop album recorded in 2008.
 The lead track, "Thinking 'Bout You", received its debut radio play on a BBC programme on 23 March 2009.
 Unlike An Other Cup, he promoted the new album with appearances on American television as well as in the UK.
 He appeared on The Chris Isaak Hour on the A&E Network in April 2009, performing live versions of his new songs, "World O'Darkness", "Boots and Sand", and "Roadsinger".
 On 13 May he appeared on The Tonight Show with Jay Leno in Los Angeles, and on 14 May, on The Colbert Report in New York City, performing the title song from the Roadsinger album.
 On 15 May, he appeared on Late Night with Jimmy Fallon, performing "Boots and Sand" and "Father and Son".
 On 24 May he appeared on the BBC's The Andrew Marr Show, where he was interviewed and performed the title track of Roadsinger.
 On 15 August, he was one of many guests at Fairport Convention's annual Fairport's Cropredy Convention where he performed five songs accompanied by Alun Davies, with Fairport Convention as his backing band.

 A world tour was announced on his web site to promote the new album.
 He was scheduled to perform at an invitation-only concert at New York City's Highline Ballroom on 3 May 2009 and to go on to Los Angeles, Chicago and Toronto, as well as some to-be-announced European venues.
 However, the New York appearance was postponed due to issues regarding his work visa.
 He appeared in May 2009 at Island Records' 50th Anniversary concert in London.
-In November and December 2009, Yusuf undertook his "Guess I'll Take My Time Tour" which also showcased his musical play Moonshadow.
+In November and December 2009, Islam undertook his "Guess I'll Take My Time Tour" which also showcased his musical play Moonshadow.
 The tour took him to Dublin, where he had a mixed reception; subsequently he was well received in Birmingham and Liverpool, culminating in an emotional performance at the Royal Albert Hall in London.
-In June 2010 he toured Australia for the first time in 36 years, and New Zealand for the first time ever.